-Element Purpose and link to strategy Operation Opportunity Non-Executive Director fees To attract and retain a high-calibre Chair and Non-Executive Directors by offering market competitive fee levels.
+Element Purpo ose and link to strategy Operation Opportunity Non-Executive To at high-fees Non-Director ttract and retain a n-calibre Chair and n-Executive ctors by offering ket competitive levels.
 The Company Chair is paid an annual fee.
-The Non- Executives (including the Senior Independent Director) are paid a basic fee, with the Chairs of the main Board Committees, the Senior Independent Director and the Non-Executive Director designated as the employee representative, being paid additional fees to reflect the extra responsibilities and time commitments.
+The Non-Executives (including the Senior Independent Director) are paid a basic fee, with the Chairs of the main Board Committees, the Senior Independent Director and the Non-Executive Director designated as the employee representative, being paid additional fees to reflect the extra responsibilities and time commitments.
 If there is a temporary yet material increase in the time commitments for Non-Executive Directors, the Board may pay extra fees on a pro rata basis to recognise the additional workload.
 The level of fees is reviewed periodically by the Committee and CEO for the Company Chair, and by the Company Chair and Executive Directors for the Non-Executive Directors, and is set taking into consideration market levels in comparably sized FTSE companies, the time commitment and responsibilities of the role and to reflect the experience and expertise required.
 The Company Chair and the Non-Executive Directors are not eligible to participate in incentive arrangements or to receive benefits save that they are entitled to reimbursement of reasonable business expenses and any tax thereon.
 The fees are subject to maximum aggregate limits as set out in the Company's Articles of Association (£2,000,000).
-The Committee is guided by the general increase for the broader employee population, but on occasions may need to recognise, for example, changes in responsibility, and/ or time commitments.
+The Committee is guided by the general increase for the broader employee population, but on occasions may need to recognise, for example, changes in responsibility, and/or time commitments.
 Current fee levels are disclosed in the Annual Report on Remuneration.